Amy & Blake

-Our bagels are Montreal-style, which means they are hand-rolled, boiled in honey water and baked in a wood-fired oven, resulting in a bagel that is soft in texture with a perfectly crunchy crust, a slight sweetness and a hint of smoke.
-Prepared with organic ingredients and baked in small batches throughout the day, there will always be a fresh, warm bagel waiting for you. xoAmyandBlake
+Our inspiration came from the bagel shops of Montreal, where bagels are rolled by hand, boiled in honey-sweetened water and baked in a wood-fired oven.
+We loved the artisan process and the bagel it created.
+We have made a few tweaks and adjustments to create bagels that are truly our own and just how we like them: chewy on the inside with a nice crust and tons of seeds on the outside.
+Prepared with organic ingredients and baked in small batches throughout the day, there will always be a fresh, warm bagel waiting for you.

 Who baked the first Montreal bagel is still a matter of debate.
 Some claim it was Myer Lewkowicz, founder of St. Viateur Bagel, while others say it was Isadore Shlafman, founder of Fairmount Bagels.
 Joe King, a Montreal Jewry historian, believes bagels were introduced by Chaim Seligman, who once was a partner of both Lewkowicz and Shlafman.
 Jon Seligman, Chaim’s great grandson, gives an excellent description of Montreal bagels and how they differ from those made in New York on his website www.seligman.org.